cloudy-astrophysics/bug-tracker-migration-test/README.md

 	  physics: t:physics
 	  task: t:task
 	```
+	There are similar mappings for components, priorities, etc.
   * It still isn't perfect, but it will do for now.
+Keywords are a bit all over the place.
+Some of them I have mapped to components.
   * Also added some colors, but not all have shown up.
   * Tested on tickets 101 to 140